gmc-code/PC-Latex1/docs/latex_maths/angle_types/angle_types.rst

 ====================================================

 | Diagrams of angle types are below.
-| These are LaTeX generated only with the seperate question and answer sheet pdfs.
+| These are LaTeX generated only with the separate question and answer sheet pdfs.

 ----